|

 WHY DOES THE BALLOON EXPAND?

-That lift is the gas produced called carbon dioxide or CO2.
-The gas fills the space in the plastic container, and then moves up into the balloon because of the tight seal you have created.
+That lift is the gas produced, carbon dioxide (CO2).
+The gas fills the space in the plastic container and then moves up into the balloon because of the tight seal you have created.
 The balloon inflates because the gas has nowhere else to go!

 BALLOON EXPERIMENT VARIATION